Discuss retirement plans with an employee

 - When discussing retirement plans with an employee, to avoid the risk of a claim of age discrimination, the employer should be cautious not to give the impression that the employee is expected to retire at a particular time.

-- If an employee indicates that he or she wishes to retire, it will be appropriate for the employer to discuss relevant issues, such as the possibility of a phased retirement and the handover to a successor.
+- If an employee indicates that they wish to retire, it will be appropriate for the employer to discuss relevant issues, such as the possibility of a phased retirement and the handover to a successor.